Instathings/documentation/docs/guides/on-premise.md

 Before following instructions in this section, you need to:

 - <a href="/docs/guides/gateway-setup.html" target="_blank" class="external-link">configure your Gateway</a> to get the connection with Instathings so that is connected to the Instathings cloud (this will be used only for managing the Gateway in this case)
-- have a configured Mongo database that is reachable from the Gateway
+- have a configured MongoDb database (version >=4.2) that is reachable from the Gateway
 - configure a MongoDb collection which you can save your data on.

-For more information about how to install MongoDb on the Gateway please refer to the <a href="https://docs.mongodb.com/manual/installation/" target="_blank" class="external-link">Mongo documentation</a>
+For more information about how to install MongoDb on the Gateway please refer to the <a href="https://docs.mongodb.com/manual/installation/" target="_blank" class="external-link">MongoDb documentation</a>

 ## Enable on-premise functionality
 Once you Gateway is connected enter via SSH and move into the `config` folder that's inside the provided zip.